ThioJoe/FastSigCheck/README.md

 </details>

-## Conclusion

-FastSigCheck demonstrates significant performance improvements over both Signtool and Sigcheck in all tested scenarios.
-This makes it a more efficient choice for signature verification tasks, particularly for unsigned files.

 ## Limitations:
 - Does not work with catalog signatures

 # Other Notes:
 - The "Headless" Version: This version returns results only as an exit code with no option for string outputs of any kind, in case maximum efficiency is required.
 Though I haven't found it to really be any faster, but have included it anyway just in case.